 Bio

-guest editor for special issues of Studies in the Novel (2008; with Gert Buelens) and Criticism: A Quarterly for Literature and the Arts (2011; with Michael Rothberg) on the topics of, respectively, postcolonial trauma novels and transcultural negotiations of Holocaust memory.
-I have also contributed to journals such as Callaloo, Canadian Review of American Studies, Contemporary Literature, Critique, Memory Studies, and Textual Practice, as well as to books published by Palgrave Macmillan, Routledge, Wiley-Blackwell, and other academic presses.
-At present I am working on a monograph for Palgrave Macmillan titled Postcolonial Witnessing: The Trauma of Empire, the Empire of Trauma and a volume on the concept of trauma for Routledge's New Critical Idiom series.
+I am the author of Postcolonial Witnessing: Trauma Out of Bounds (Palgrave Macmillan, 2013) and Trauma and Ethics in the Novels of Graham Swift: No Short-Cuts to Salvation (Sussex Academic Press, 2005), and have guest-edited special issues of Criticism: A Quarterly for Literature and the Arts (2011; with Michael Rothberg) and Studies in the Novel (2008; with Gert Buelens) on the topics of, respectively, transcultural negotiations of Holocaust memory and postcolonial trauma novels.
+I have also contributed to journals such as ARIEL, Callaloo, Canadian Review of American Studies, Contemporary Literature, Critique: Studies in Contemporary Fiction, Cultural Critique, Memory Studies, and Textual Practice, as well as to books published by Bloomsbury, Palgrave Macmillan, Routledge, Wiley-Blackwell, and other academic presses.
+Moreover, I sit on the editorial boards of Atlantis, Journal of Literature and Trauma Studies, and Miscelánea: A Journal of English and American Studies.
+My next book projects are an introductory guide to the concept of trauma for Routledge's New Critical Idiom series (with Lucy Bond) and an edited collection provisionally titled Memory Unbound: Tracing the Dynamics of Memory Studies (with Lucy Bond and Pieter Vermeulen).

 human beings are human insofar as they bear witness to the inhumanGiorgio Agamben, Remnants of Auschwitz